 2. EMOTIONAL REACTIONS

 a.
 The ‘Reptilian’ brain-stem, or hind-brain (Old) – is responsible for basic survival functions, including such built in instincts as = cold-blooded behaviors, the desire for top-down hierarchy, & obsession with ritual.

 It accounts for anger, the desire for revenge & retaliation, fears, jealousy, self-preservation, selfishness (keep what’s ours), violence & being protective of our tribe (stay close to our small circle & suspicious of others).
 (More….)

 NOTE: The term “reptilian” is not a biological term, just a way of referring to a primitive part of the brain technically called the basal ganglia.
 EXP: ‘ADD’ is a Reptilian Brain problem (More…)

 b.
-Limbic System, (part of the Mammalian / Middle brain), is at the top of the brain-stem, on either side of the thalamus & deep in the middle of the whole brain mass.
+Limbic System, (part of the Mammalian / Mid-brain), is at the top of the brain-stem, on either side of the thalamus & deep in the middle of the whole brain mass.
 It’s Command Central for emotions & emotion-connected memories, mainly made up of the amygdala,

-• The Thalamus – while not a direct part of the Limbic System – it acts as a kind of railway signal box.
+• The Thalamus – while not a direct part of the Limbic System – acts as a kind of railway signal-box.
 As information comes in through the senses, it goes directly to the thalamus, which sends the signals off to different parts of the railway yard (brain) – to the cortex (rational) & the limbic system (emotional) at the same time, although the latter will react a lightning split-second quicker than the cortex, often sending people into flight or fight when it’s not really necessary in a current circumstance.
 (More…)

 i.
 The Hippocampus is very important in converting short-term memory into things we can remember for the long haul.
 It sends memories out to appropriate part of the neo-cortex for long-term storage, & retrieves them when necessary.
-It helps us develop clues for recognizing relatively safe/unsafe circumstances, & to form new memories about how to avoiding problematic PPT.
+It helps us develop clues for recognizing relatively safe/unsafe circumstances, & to form new memories about how to avoiding problematic people/places/things (PPT).

 • a person can’t build new memories, & so ends up living in a strange world where recent experience fade away, while older memories are untouched